orsenthil/senthil.learntosolveit.com-deploy/posts/2004/11/28/weekends.md

 it will be a tough week ahead!"
 So, I called Parthi.
 We had planned to go to Giri's home this Sunday but missed it.
 Instead, we went to MG Road, watched Shark Tales, had popcorn, a burger, and two coffees in between.
-After the movie, we went to Amoeba, tried Dance Dance Revolution, and watched the bowling there for some time.
-We then visited Food World and had coffee again, this time at Barista :).
+After the movie, we went to Amoeba, tried {{% wikipedia article="Dance Dance Revolution" %}}, and watched the bowling there for some time.
+We then visited Food World and had coffee again, this time at
+{{% wikipedia article="Barista (company)" %}} :).
 We spent some time talking, and it was already 10 PM by the time I returned home.